Blog

 • Functioning as problem-solvers and critical-thinkers in a technical capacity.

-These are all job responsibilities of an IT Support Analyst.
+These are all the job responsibilities of an IT Support Analyst.

 An IT Support Analyst, also called a Help Desk position, is often the first step in your journey in your IT career— and gives you the necessary experience to grow into other roles.